victorro7/codepath_prework/README.md

 Submitted by: **Victor Osunji**

 **Name of your app** is an app that...
 [TODO]
+ - Added light/dark mode(has icons that display with respective mode)
+ - Button to change text color.
+ - Button to display more info about umbc, new page includes images
+ - Text font is different

 Time spent: **X** hours spent in total